regenerativeag/regenerativeag.github.io/docs/community-guide/roles.md

 - Create threads and polls
 - Use custom stickers and emojis

+Guests who haven't posted for 60 days are transitioned to the Visitor role.

+_Proposed: instead of being transitioned to the Visitor role after 60 days, Guests would be transitioned to the Inactive role after 14 days, and be placed into a new room, `#quiet-garden`.
+The intention is to provide a more intimate and rewarding space for us to connect and grow together.
+The `#quiet-garden` room also should provide more clarity for those who are inactive._

 ### Active Member

 The _Active Member_ role is granted to those who have posted on at least 4 different days in the last 60 days.

 In addition to what Guests can do, Active members can...

-- Post in `#community`, `#off-topic` and `#test-results-innoculants-and-amendments` &mdash; rooms just for active members
+- Post in rooms that are just for active members: `#community`, `#off-topic` and `#test-results-amendments-and-inoculants`
 - Choose their name-tag color
 - Share voice messages
 - Create private threads
 - Add custom emojis and stickers to the server

+Active Members who haven't posted in the last 30 days are transitioned to the Guest role.

+_Proposed: Once people put forth the effort to connect with us and become a member, we continue to recognize them as members, even when they are less active.
+Instead of transitioning back to a Guest, Active Members would be transitioned to the new "Member" role after 30 days of inactivity._

+## Proposed Roles

 ### Member (_proposed_)

 Active Members who don't post for at least 30 days are transitioned to the _Member_ role.

 Members have the same permissions as Guests, however, Members...